patrickloeber/workshop-gemini-aistudio-toolkit/README.md

 **Multilingual (Korean 🇰🇷):**

-First, use a text model to translate:
+First, use Gemini to translate:

 ```
 Translate this to Korean: Hey there, I'm a new text to speech model,